fabiomattei/rubygtkfun/_posts/2020-06-20-box-container.md

 ### Events events.. events

-We need to handle the events in order to control the behaviour of the application.
+We need to handle the events in order to control the behavior of the application.
 I this case I linked the signal **clicked** to the **Application** method call **on_btn_clicked**.

 {% highlight ruby %}